 Thin HDMI cables are much easier to route to components, and they minimize clutter, so it might be worth getting new HDMI cables just to save space.
 Do not spend too much on HDMI cables, though!
 A six-foot HDMI cable should go for $8 to $12 – anything more is overpriced and won’t provide any performance benefit.
 Older components like a Nintendo Wii will use analog RCA cables, so keep that in mind when you’re figuring out which cables you will need.

 If you want big sound to go with the big picture of your new 4K TV, it’s certainly worth considering adding something like a soundbar, soundbase, or even a home theater speaker system.
+If you want to go next-level, you can even check out some of the latest wireless speaker tech to reduce cable clutter.
 No matter what you choose, it will upgrade the sound of your TV.
 Movies will be more fun to watch, and the dialogue will be much clearer and easier to hear.
 Remember, when connecting any speakers, use HDMI cables if the speaker system is compatible.
-If not, an optical cable will still deliver quality sound.
+If not, an will still deliver quality sound.

-Finally, once your TV is hooked up and powered on, you want to check the settings.
+Finally, once your TV is hooked up and powered on, it’s time to check the settings.
 There are many guides — including our own — available to help you achieve the best picture quality, but these essential changes will help you enjoy your TV right away.

 Another key setting to adjust is motion smoothing — we recommend you turn this off.
 If you don’t, you’ll see image processing that makes the shows and movies you watch look like a soap opera.
 This is the number one complaint new TV buyers have and it is an easy fix.